It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - The Simpsons saw Sideshow Bob (a convicted felon) defeat incumbent Mayor "Diamond" Joe Quimby (also a convicted felon) in a shocking landslide, with Bob getting at least 99% of the vote.
 It subsequently turns out that Bob rigged the election by fraudulently adding votes from dead people onto his list, even the Simpsons' dead cat, Snowball.
 However, it's implied (and confirmed via Word of God) that Bob would actually have won the election anyway due the voters being fed up with Quimby, whose performance was further sabotaged by the Simpsons unwittingly giving him super-drowsy cough medicine before an all-important debate, but in true Nixon style Bob just had to ensure victory in the dirtiest manner possible.

 - The episode "E Pluribus Wiggum" also saw Ralph Wiggum win the first Presidential Primary in the United States by a massive landslide.
 The voters, fed up and angry, deliberately chose to vote for the biggest moron they could find.

-- The episode where a new class president would be elected was this.
+- Lisa's Substitute where a new class president would be elected was this.
 Only because two people in the entire class voted, resulting in "one for Martin, two for Martin!"

 - An episode of Rocko's Modern Life had Ed Bighead winning the election (after a giant smear campaign against Rocko) with hundred of thousands of votes and only two votes for Rocko when campaigning for the city dog catcher.
 (The two votes being Rocko himself and Filburt - Heffer broke down and cried that even he couldn't vote against Ed after his campaign.)